-Trinity College Kirk was founded in 1460, and stood in the village of Calton, just outside the boundaries of the old city of Edinburgh.
+Trinity College Church was founded in 1460, and stood in the village of Calton, just outside the boundaries of the old city of Edinburgh.

 Calton nestled in the valley between the Royal Mile and Calton Hill - the site today is occupied by Waverley Station, and it's hard to imagine that a large settlement once existed in this area.

-The stones of Trinity College Kirk were stacked at the side of the valley during the construction of the new station, and that's where the church remained for the next twenty years.
-In the 1870s, when they eventually decided to reconstruct the historic church, they discovered - quel surprise - not all the original stonework was where it had been left.
+The stones of Trinity College Church were stacked at the side of the valley during the construction of the new station - and that's where they remained for the next twenty years.
+In the 1870s, when city authorities eventually decided to reconstruct the historic church, they discovered - quel surprise - not all the original stonework was where it had been left.
 In the intervening decades, it is thought that significant quantities of the stone had been 'borrowed' and used in the construction of myriad other buildings.

 And so, when they came to reconstruct the church on Chalmers Close, behind the modern Jury's Inn Hotel, the builders only had enough stone to construct a truncated version of the original church.

-Explorer Trinity Apse and other highlights of the Old Town with my Up-Close and Personal private city tours!
+See Trinity Apse and other highlights of the Old Town with my private city walking tours!

 Enjoy the blog but can't take a tour?